What is the FAC-C Modernization effort?

 These names and phrases are for different flavors of online training.
 It’s important to familiarize yourself with them so you can better understand how to find and register for the training you seek.

-Virtual Instructor-Led Training (vILT) – vILT classes are synchronous.
-This means there are times when the instructor and students meet at the same time in structured online classes.
-These are not “on demand” classes.
-They are generally for training leading to certification (i.e., FAC-C, FAC-COR, FAC-PPM).
+Virtual Instructor-Led Training (vILT) – vILT classes are essentially classroom training delivered online.
+They are not “on demand” classes you complete at your pace.
+They are synchronous which means there are specific times when the instructor and students meet at the same time in structured online settings.

 FCN, FCR, FPM, FAC, etc. What do all of these letters mean?